Fall 2012 Blog by Davis Craig ’15

 Students will also have the opportunity to travel on Germany’s dense network of trains and long-distance busses to various Germany and European destinations.
 And as we have discovered in the 21st century, air travel in Europe is becoming less expensive, thus making a weekend jaunt to London or Athens possible for study abroad students.

 Student in the TCNJ Heidelberg program will be billed for TCNJ tuition and housing at the current rates.
 As the Heidelberg program does not have a board plan, students will need to cook their meals in the fully-equipped kitchens located in the student residences.
-(Students who happen to take a course at the SRH campus may eat in the SRH cafeteria.)
+You may also eat at the SRH campus cafeteria.

 TCNJ students receiving financial aid and scholarships will continue to receive this assistance.